How to Create the Perfect Charcuterie Board

 Like the jams and preserves, fresh and dried fruit add some sweetness, but also texture and interest to your board.
 You can also do sweeter vegetables like strips of bell pepper or carrot sticks.
 Make sure that whatever you add is easy to grab and eat, such as small fruits like blueberries, grapes, or dried apricots.
 Crunchy vegetables like radishes are excellent too.

 Hummus, tapenades, grainy mustards, and other spreads can add layers of flavor while helping your meat and cheese stick to your cracker.
-Just make sure you put a small spoon in each!
+Just make sure you put a small spoon in each bowl of spread!

 If it's easy to eat, don't hesitate to try it on your board.
-Nuts, mini pickles, other pickled vegetables, olives, chocolate, honey...the options are endless!
+Nuts, mini pickles, other pickled vegetables (try including your own homemade quick pickles!), olives, chocolate, honey...the options are endless!

 Grab small bowls for your dips and spreads, and then arrange everything else in small piles around the bowls.
 Place different textured items next to each other to create visual interest.
 Roll meats into tubes, or fold in half and fan out.
-Break cheese into crumbles or slice (unless it's a soft cheese, then provide a cheese knife or spoon) for easy grabbing.
+Slice cheese or break into crumbles (unless it's a soft cheese, then provide a cheese knife or spoon) for easy grabbing.